DunedinJS/dunedin-modern-javascript/workshops/2/overview.md

 ## Requirements

+A good text editor with JavaScript syntax support [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com), and [Sublime Text](https://www.sublimetext.com/) are excellent options.

-Node.js version 4 or higher is required.
-It is recommended to use version 6 because it has much wider support for modern features and has official long-term-support until April 2019.
+Node.js version 4 or higher.
+Version 6 is recommended because it has much wider support for modern features and has official long-term-support until April 2019.

+It's recommended to use [NVM](https://github.com/creationix/nvm) which allows you to install multiple versions of Node.js on the same machine and easily switch between them.

 ## Aim